colkito/bitpay-rates/README.md

 [![Beerpay](https://beerpay.io/colkito/bitpay-rates/badge.svg?style=flat)](https://beerpay.io/colkito/bitpay-rates)
 [![Beerpay](https://beerpay.io/colkito/bitpay-rates/make-wish.svg?style=flat)](https://beerpay.io/colkito/bitpay-rates?focus=wish)

-This is a simple implementation of the Bitpay Rates API, written for nodejs.
+This is a simple implementation of the [Bitpay](https://bitpay.com) Rates API, written for nodejs.
+Returns a `Promise` but can be used with `Callback` as well. ✨

 ## 🤓 Usage